This article illustrates some examples of how the Indian government deals with (Information) Technology.

 “There are many gaps in our software areas; particularly we don’t have our own operating system,” said Saraswat, Director General of DRDO and Secretary, Defence R & D [source]

 But wasn’t BOSS released just a few months ago? never mind, infact, read further “[for your own operating system] source code is with you and then nobody knows what’s that“, now anyone with basic knowledge of security will call this security through obsecurity which never works.

 Suggestion: Please verify the claims.

 - India’s own processor chip [Zerone Corp.]

 The same security argument was given to develop India’s own processor, criticized by EETimes, never heard about this processor again.

 - This is my personal blog.
 The views expressed on these pages are mine alone and not those of my employer.

-- The article is only about Indian government(and public sector companies), it in no way reflects any negative views towards private sector companies in India.
+- The article is only about the Indian government(and public sector companies), it in no way reflects any negative views towards private sector companies in India.